shawnweisfeld/FY18P20Labs/AzureIaaS/AzureOSS/index.md

 # Open Source Workloads in Azure with Linux

 In this lab you will create a Linux VM using the Azure CLI v2.0 and an ARM Template.
 You will then configure the VM to be a web server running the MEAN stack.
+This lab takes about 30 minutes to complete.

 ## Lab Navigation
 1. [Overview](./) *<-- you are here*